Naval Aircraft Factory: World War I

 On 27 July 1917 Secretary of the Navy Josephus Daniels approved the construction of the Naval Aircraft Factory as a means for the government to promote industry efficiency, ensure engineering expertise, and to monitor costs.
 The contract was let on 6 August 1917, and ground was broken four days later.
 The main assembly building, Number 59, was completed by 28 November 1917.
 Work started on the first order, received 8 days before, for the construction of 50 H-16 patrol aircraft.
 By the end of the year, the work force numbered more than 700, under the management of Lieutenant Commander Fred G. Coburn.

 An additional order for 100 H-16s was placed in February 1918.
 The increased need for flying boat construction during WWI meant expanding the factory into a final aircraft assembly plant, using civilian subcontractors to supply the components.
 Building 77, the main assembly building, was completed in August, measuring 100 feet wide, 680 feet long, and 51 feet in height.
 Building 75, a three-story office building, and Building 76, a six-story storehouse were added so that the NAF occupied 41 acres by September 1918.
 By the end of 1918, the NAF employed 3,640 workers, including 890 women.

 On 27 March 1918, the first H-16 built by the NAF was successfully flown, just 228 days after ground breaking and 151 days from receipt of drawings.
 On 2 April the first two NAF-built H-16s were shipped to the patrol station at RNAS Killingholme, England.
-After World War I, when the 1922 United States Navy aircraft designation system came into effect, the second letter of the codes designating the manufacturer appropriately specified the latter N for all airframe designs coming from the Naval Aircraft Factory.
+After World War I, when the 1922 United States Navy aircraft designation system came into effect, the second letter of the codes designating the manufacturer appropriately specified the letter N for all airframe designs coming from the Naval Aircraft Factory.

 Between July 1917 and November 1918, the end of WWI, the NAF built 137 H-16s, 31 F-5-Ls, 4 N-1 Davis Gun Carriers, 17 sets of spares for the H-16 and 8 sets of spares for the F-5-L. In 1919, construction started on 80 MFs and 20 VE-7s.
 In 1920, construction began on 36 of Grover Loening's M-81s, 6 Navy-Curtiss flying boats, and 4 TFs.
 In 1921, construction began on 15 PT-1s and 18 PT-2s.

 In 1922, full-scale production of outside designs ended, and the NAF began concentrating on the testing and evaluation of aircraft, including both the modification to outside types and all-new in-house designs.
 Successful designs were then turned over to industry for production.
 The change in focus resulted in the disuse of some production buildings, which were converted into storage depots for unused aircraft.
 In 1922-1923, the NAF fabricated the USS Shenandoah (ZR-1), although final assembly took place at Naval Air Station Lakehurst, New Jersey, where the only hangar in the United States large enough to house the airship was located.